-Site-Using Tips – open only this page – put page into right frame
+Site-Using Tips – open only this page – put page into left frame

 Education for Problem Solving

-teachers doing DEEPdt Design ThinkingThis page summarizes ideas from a website of Craig Rusbult, an enthusiastic educator with a PhD in C & I.I'm optimistically excited when thinking about activities and strategies that we — using your ideas (for your schools) and my ideas, cooperatively working togethercan develop and use, to help students improve their problem-solving skills in all areas of life, by helping them get more experiences (with problem solving) and learn more from their experiences.
+teachers doing DEEPdt Design ThinkingThis is the Home-Page for a website of Craig Rusbult, an enthusiastic educator with a PhD in C & I.I'm optimistically excited when thinking about activities and strategies that we — using your ideas (for your schools) and my ideas, cooperatively working togethercan develop and use, to help students improve their problem-solving skills in all areas of life, by helping them get more experiences (with problem solving) and learn more from their experiences.

 Students doing Design Thinking

-* My PhD project at the U of Wisconsin (during life on a road less traveled) was constructing a model for “scientific method” — describing how science uses logical Reality Checks plus other factors — and using this model to help us analyze & improve our science education.
+* During life on a road less traveled my PhD project (at U of Wisconsin) was constructing a model for “scientific method” — to describe how science uses logical Reality Checks plus other factors — and using this model to help us analyze & improve our education.
 Since then I've generalized this model (for Science Process) to form a model for Design Process (for Problem-Solving Process). { contact-email: craigru57-att-yahoo-daut-caum }

-viewing tips: If possible, view this page on a large screen so when you put page into right frame (if it isn't there already) the links will work better because linked-to sections appear in the left frame, and you still can see this page in the right frame.
-But if you have a small screen, you can open only this page and then links will open in a new tab.
+viewing tips: If possible, view this page on a large screen so when you put page into left frame (if it isn't there already) the links will work better because linked-to sections appear in the left frame, and you still can see this page in the right frame.
+But if you have a small screen, you can open only this page and then links will open in a new tab. / Below, a small diagram can be enlarged by right-clicking it and Opening in a New Tab (or a New Window that can be relocated and resized), or by “squeezing outward” on a touch screen.

-This new Summary-Page contains ideas from the HomePage of my large website about Education for Problem Solving.
+This new short-HomePage contains ideas from the original long-HomePage of my large website about Education for Problem Solving.
 I want to show you how Design Process (my model for Problem-Solving Process) might be very useful in education, so its possibilities are worth exploring and developing, because (although not proved with certainty) this is “a good way to bet.”

 Part 1 describes educational goals that are generally accepted, that you (as an experienced educator) already know and probably accept, so while reading you'll be thinking “yes”.
 But I also explain how using Design Process can help us achieve our goals, and for these claims you might think “yes” (or “yes and...” by adding your own ideas) or “maybe” (or “maybe but...” with questions) or “no because...” (with reasons to reject). { my goals for Parts 1 & 2 ➞ us co-creating better education }